FrozenLionMax/FairLens_AI/README.md

 - [Python 3.10+](https://python.org/downloads)
 - [Node.js 18+](https://nodejs.org)
 - [Git](https://git-scm.com)
+- Free Gemini API key → (aistudio.google.com) {Mandatory Google tool used as a qualification rule}
 - Free Groq API key → [console.groq.com/keys](https://console.groq.com/keys)

+Note on Gemini API: The Google Gemini free tier has zero quota (limit: 0) for Indian IP addresses due to regional restrictions.
+The app is fully built and integrated with the google-generativeai SDK and uses gemini-2.0-flash as the primary model.
+A Groq/Llama fallback is included so the app remains functional during development.
+On deployment (non-Indian server), Gemini works as the primary AI.
 ---

 ## ⚙️ Setup (First Time Only)